enordquist/enordquist.github.io/_wiki/python/start.md

   *
 ```

-### Challenge 2: Estimate $\pi$
+### Challenge 2: Estimate $$\pi$$
-Run a Monte Carlo-style simulation to estimate the value of $\pi$ by generating a bunch of random "dart throws" at a circlular "dart board" inside a square "wall".
+Run a Monte Carlo-style simulation to estimate the value of $$\pi$$ by generating a bunch of random "dart throws" at a circlular "dart board" inside a square "wall".
 If you create random throws that land within a 2x2 square area (e.g. -1 to 1), and make the circular dart board area have radius of 1, then the probability of landing a dart in the board should approach pi/4 for large numbers of throws.
 You will find the python library ```random``` useful for generating random numbers like dart coordinates.
 ```
 $ python estimate_pi.py 100